layer-3/clearsync/pkg/quotes/README.md

 index_price = numEMA/denEMA
 ```

 **IMPORTANT!** You should understand how EMA20 function works.
-It calculates exponential moving average price of the last 20 trades, but it doesn't use last 20 trades for calculation.
-Similar to a hash function, it takes the previous EMA, and influences it with the price and importance of an incoming trade.
+It calculates the exponential moving average price of the last 20 trades, but it doesn't use the last 20 trades for calculation.
+Similar to a hash function, it takes the previous EMA and influences it with the price and importance of an incoming trade.

 [Exponential Moving Average](https://www.investopedia.com/terms/e/ema.asp)